People

 Profile

-Alice Tilche is a lecturer in Art, Anthropology and Museum Studies.
+Alice Tilche is an Associate Professor in Anthropology and Museum Studies and the Co-director of CRIA, an outward-facing and interdisciplinary hub for arts-centred research at the University of Leicester.
 Her research at the intersection of art and activism employs visual, collaborative and arts-based methods to research social transformations.
 Recent research projects include work on the cultural politics of indigeneity, migration, nationalism and most recently Covid-19.
 Alice’s book Adivasi Art and Activism: curation in a nationalist age was published with Washington University Press in 2022.
-Her collaborative film projects including Sundarana (2011), Broken Gods (2019) and Budhan-Stories (2021) have been selected for a number of international film festivals and awards.
+Her collaborative film projects including Sundarana (2011), Broken Gods (2019) and Budhan Stories (2021) have been selected for a number of international film festivals and awards.
 Alice's research has been supported by the Wenner-Gren Foundation, the British Academy, the Leverhulme Trust, the Economic and Social Science Research Council and the Arts and Humanities Research Council UK.
 Her most recent project is a Research Partnership with Indigenous Researchers titled Indigenous Film Ecologies in India.

 Research